cfpb/design-system/docs/templates/1-landing-pages.md

   - variation_group_name: Types
     variations: []
     variation_group_description: >
+      There are two landing page templates.
+One uses a hero at the top of the page, and the other uses a text introduction.

       | Landing page with hero | Landing page with introduction |

       | -- | -- |